 If you are travelling from the outer west, follow the signs to Lithgow, then through to Hartley where you will enter the Blue Mountains via Victoria Pass taking you straight to the top at Mount Victoria.

 |Approximate Travel Times by Train|

 |Sydney to Springwood||1.25|

 |Sydney to Mount Victoria||2.25|

 |Sydney to Lithgow||2.75|

-From Central you can Board an air-conditioned double decker Mountains train.
+From Central you can board an air-conditioned double decker Mountains train.
 The fast journey to the Mountains will most likely stop at Strathfield, Parramatta, Penrith, Emu Plains, and then all stations up the Blue Mountains.

 Most trains go through to Mount Victoria.
 Some even go as far as Lithgow.
 Trains generally run every hour and even more frequently during peak commuter times.
 Taxis are readily available from Blaxland, Springwood, Wentworth Falls, Leura and Katoomba Railway Stations.

-Visit City Rail for Train Timetables
+Visit Transport for NSW for Train Timetables

 Many coach companies offer day trips to the Blue Mountains.
 Coaches generally leave from Circular Quay in Sydney.
 Check with your travel agent or hotel for preferred coach companies, details of tours and costs.